-Wildlife was certain to feature prominently on our Kota Kinabalu itinerary and it was my goal to balance seeing Borneo’s diverse flora and fauna with my 8-year-old’s tolerances and a limited time frame.
-For us, a visit to the Nature Reserve at Shangri-la’s Rasa Ria Resort and Spa (our hosts) was a perfect solution because we could view orangutans, learn about this 140 million-year-old rainforest from experts and enjoy the luxury resort’s facilities for the day.
+Update: Orangutans no longer live at the Nature Reserve.
+Wildlife was certain to feature prominently on our Kota Kinabalu itinerary and it was my goal to balance seeing Borneo’s diverse flora and fauna with my daughter’s tolerances and a limited time frame.
+For us, a visit to the Nature Reserve at Shangri-La’s Rasa Ria Resort and Spa (our hosts) was a perfect solution because we could view orangutans, learn about this 140 million-year-old rainforest from experts and enjoy the luxury resort’s facilities for the day.

 The Rasa Ria Nature Reserve was established by the resort in partnership with the State Wildlife Department of Sabah.
 (Sabah is one of the two Malaysian states on the north side of the island of Borneo.
 Brunei is also on the north of the island with Indonesia at the south end.)

 When in Borneo, you must see one of their iconic orangutans.
 It’s so easy to become enthralled by their whimsical and cheeky moves yet a good reminder that their habit is shrinking and responsible choices made worldwide (such as sustainable palm oil) can help prevent them and other rainforest animals from becoming extinct.

 The 64-acre reserve provides a home for rescued endangered and endemic animals.
 For the orangutans, it’s a place to heal before heading to the famous Sepilok Orangutan Rehabilitation Centre—located deeper in the rainforest—where they’ll be taught critical survival skills and before being released back into the wild.